Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a customer-managed CMK for each user.
 Add each user as a key user in their corresponding key policy.
 - [ ] Change the applicable IAM policy to grant S3 access to “Resource”: “arn:aws:s3:::examplebucket/${aws:username}/*”

 ### Users report intermittent availability of a web application hosted on AWS.
 Monitoring systems report an excess of abnormal network traffic followed by high CPU utilization on the application web tier.
 Which of the following techniques will improve the availability of the application?
-(Select TWO.)
+(Select TWO)

 - [ ] Deploy AWS WAF to block all unsecured web applications from accessing the internet.
 - [x] Deploy an Intrusion Detection/Prevention System (IDS/IPS) to monitor or block unusual incoming network traffic.